pawelblaszczyk5/maze-game/README.md

 ## Functionalities

 - Generating random maze using recursive backtracking algorithm
-- Finding shortest path using A* algorithm (you can preview the path by using cheat code and writing 'iamcheater' at any point of the game)
+- Finding shortest path using A* algorithm (you can preview the path by using cheat code and writing 'cheater' at any point of the game)
 - Three difficulties
 - Result based on comparing yours move count and shortest possible